 DIY SOC or Arctic Wolf’s SOC-as-a-Service?
 Frost & Sullivan Compares Features

 Large enterprises with large security teams have the luxury of bolstering their cybersecurity defenses with full-scale security operations centers (SOCs) that are the foundation of modern security.
-Small and midsize enterprises (SMEs) also need access to SOC solutions in the face of today’s threats, but knowing whether to build their own SOC or leverage SOC capabilities from a service provider is a key decision.
+Small and midsize enterprises (SMEs) also need access to SOC solutions in the face of today’s threats, but knowing whether to build their own SOC or leverage SOC capabilities from a service provider (SOCaaS) is a key decision.

-As part of its report, “SOC-as-a-Service vs. DIY SOC: The Business Case for AWN CyberSOC Is Compelling,” analyst firm Frost & Sullivan compared features and attributes between Arctic Wolf’s SOC-as-a-service offering, the AWN CyberSOC™ service, and what it takes for organizations to build, deploy, and maintain an in-house security operations center, the DIY approach.
+As part of its report, “SOC-as-a-Service vs. DIY SOC: The Business Case for AWN CyberSOC Is Compelling,” analyst firm Frost & Sullivan compared features and attributes between Arctic Wolf’s SOC-as-a-service (SOCaaS) offering, the AWN CyberSOC™ service, and what it takes for organizations to build, deploy, and maintain an in-house security operations center, the DIY approach.
 The results are as follows:

 Much of Frost & Sullivan’s report entails exploring the cost dynamics and variables that go into an organization’s decision making when determing the best approach to leverage a security operations center.
 The “build vs. buy” dilemma is a frequent one businesses face, and the report spells out what companies of different sizes—from SMBs to large enterprises—should expect over a three-year time period.
 To access the full report, click on the banner below!